abdullahMohamed13/abdullahMohamed13/README.md

-<h1 align="center">Hi👋, I'm Abdallah Mohamed (Aziz)</h1>

-<h2 align="center">A Frontend web developer who loves building modern and accessible web apps</h2>
+<h1 align="center">Hi👋, I'm a frontend developer who loves building cool stuff</h1>

 <p align="center">
-  🌟 I’m open to new opportunities where I can contribute to building solutions that make a difference.
+  I’m open to new opportunities where I can contribute to building solutions that make a difference.
 </p>

 <p align="center">